Data Centers in Abuja

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): The Internet Exchange Point of Nigeria (IXPN) operates a point of presence in Abuja.
-This IXP is vital for keeping local internet traffic within the region, reducing latency for end-users and lowering transit costs for providers.
+Internet Exchange Points (IXPs): The Internet Exchange Point of Nigeria (IXPN) maintains a presence in Abuja, keeping local traffic within the region to reduce latency and transit costs.

 Power Analysis